 For over 30 years, the IAC hosted two championship events - the IAC Championships, held in Fond du Lac, WI and the U.S. National Aerobatic Championships, held in Denison, TX.
-By Board action in the spring of 2001, the IAC Board of Directors made the decision to discontinue the IAC Championships and culminate the contest season with one national championship - the U.S. National Aerobatic Championships.
+By Board action in the spring of 2001, the IAC Board of Directors made the decision to discontinue the IAC Championships and culminate the calendar year with one national championship - the U.S. National Aerobatic Championships.
 The master trophies awarded at the IAC Championships remain on display at the IAC pavilion in Oshkosh, WI.

 Gold, silver and bronze medallions are awarded to first, second, and third place winners of each category of flight flown at IAC Championship events.